-Before you travel, it’s important to make sure that you’re entitled to enter the UK as a general visitor.
+Before you travel, it’s important to make sure that you’re entitled to enter the UK to have private medical treatment.
 If you live outside of the EEA, you may need a visa.
 To find out if you need a visa to enter the UK, visit the UK Border Agency website.

 You may also be asked:

+If you need a visa and your treatment takes longer than six months, you can apply to extend the time you’re allowed to stay.
 This application is made to the UK Border Agency.
 Your doctor may be asked some questions about your treatment and when it’s expected to finish.
 You may also be asked to show that you have the money to pay for your treatment, and to support yourself while you’re in the UK.
 For more information visit the UK Border Agency website.

+If you’ve been refused asylum or aren’t receiving support from the UK Border Agency, you may need to pay for NHS treatment.
 Immediately necessary or urgent treatment shouldn’t be cancelled or delayed while payment is being sought.
 It’s up to your hospital doctor to decide if you need to continue your treatment in the UK or if it can wait until you can return home.
 Just because this treatment may be given ahead of payment being received does not mean that it’s then free of charge.
 Hospitals will seek to recover charges wherever possible.

-Health advice and information 24 hours a day, 365 days a year online and on the telephone.
+Offers health advice and information 24 hours a day, 365 days a year online and on the telephone.